LoyolaChicagoBooks/introcs-csharp/rst/filesyntax.rst

 - Then paste the lines above.

-Outside of csharp you can look at UpperText.txt.
+Outside of csharp you can look at upper_text.txt.

 This example of line by line processing was intended to be simple.
 In fact this processing is